HongyuHe/text-adventure/docs/assignment2.md

 ### User Input Handling

 ![User Input Handling](./assets/input_sequence.png "Seqeuence diagram for user input")

+The sequence diagram above follows the processes that occur after the user has typed in the command "use key door" during gameplay.
+To enable input to be captured the **Engine** must be inside the *runGame* loop, where it calls the *getInput* function inside the **UIHandler** which blocks waiting for the user to type something in.
+Once input has been received, the **UIHandler** returns the String input to the **Engine**.
+At this point control flow splits up based on what value the input holds.
+If the input is a meta-command (e.g. "save", "load", or "quit"), then the **Engine** deals with this command directly before continuing with the *runGame* loop's next iteration (note that, since this diagram is looking to describing the **Engine's** interaction with the game-world, only the alternate process for "save" is shown as, at this level of detail, the other meta-command functions would be identical).

 For each sequence diagram you have to provide:
 - a title representing the specific situation you want to describe;